H4HWV2011/msjarvis-public-docs/docs/how-to-read-this-thesis.md

 ### GBIM (General Biological Intelligence Model)

-Ms. Jarvis is framed as a general biological intelligence model whose components are mapped to neurobiological and psychological “organs” (hippocampus, pituitary, blood–brain barrier, etc.), not just a generic tool-using agent stack.
+Ms. Allis is framed as a general biological intelligence model whose components are mapped to neurobiological and psychological “organs” (hippocampus, pituitary, blood–brain barrier, etc.), not just a generic tool-using agent stack.
 The claim: this organ-based, biologically inspired decomposition offers a more coherent way to design and reason about memory, attention, global modes, and safeguards in long-lived AI systems.

 ### Quantarithmia and WOAH (Weighted Optimization Hierarchy)